 FORESIGHT RADAR

 Why do the foundations of global order feel less certain now than they once did?
-Norms that once held states in check are contested, alternative forms of alliances are growing more assertive, rapid technological change continues to alter the balance of influence and global economic ties are realigning under new pressures.
+Norms that once held states in check are now contested, while new and alternative forms of alliances grow more assertive, rapid technological change alters the balance of influence, and global economic ties realign under new pressures.
 What might these shifts signal about the next configuration of world order?

-The foresight radar features 40+ future trends, weak signals and wild cards, organised across six key areas:
+The radar features 40+ future trends, weak signals and wild cards, categorised across six key dimensions that are reshaping world order:

 • Ideational